AAA Northeast is joining 18 other clubs to fill food pantries, kitchens and plates through this year’s Fuel Hope, Fight Hunger campaign.

 Responding to a Growing Need

-Last year’s Road to Hunger Relief was the first coordinated national charitable campaign in AAA’s modern history, dedicated to alleviating the national food insecurity crisis.
+Last year’s hunger relief effort was the first coordinated national charitable campaign in AAA’s modern history, dedicated to alleviating the national food insecurity crisis.

 More than 14 million children in the U.S. don’t have enough food to eat or don’t have access to healthy food, and more than 47 million people face hunger across every U.S. community, according to Feeding America.